 An Apostille stamp is not required for a birth certificate, which is issued by an EU country authority and a translation of the certificate is not needed if a multilingual standard form is appended to the document.

 Registration of a child born in Israel

 A Finnish citizen born in Israel must be registered in the Population Information System with the following documents:

-- A duly completed and signed notification form from the Local Register Office
+- A duly completed and signed notification form from the Digital and Population Data Services Agency

 - The original birth certificate issued by the Ministry of Interior in Israel.
 The certificate is available in English upon request

 - An authorised translation of the birth certificate, if the original certificate is in Hebrew (Translation in English, Finnish or Swedish)

 - Photocopies of the passports of both parents

 The birth certificate and the translation of the certificate must be legalised with an Apostille stamp.

 You can get the Apostille stamp for example from the Consular Department of the Israeli Ministry of Foreign Affairs in Jerusalem.
 Other registering clerks that issue Apostille stamps in Israel can be found listed on the website of the Israeli Ministry of Interior.